 Do These Taste Like Cinnamon Rolls?

-As far as the process goes, we’re essentially making cinnamon rolls but with a chocolate filling.
+As far as the process goes, we’re essentially making homemade cinnamon rolls but with a chocolate filling.
 Make the dough, let it rise, punch it down, roll it out, add the chocolate filling, roll up jelly roll style, cut into rolls, let them rise until puffy, then bake.
 If you’ve made homemade cinnamon rolls before, this process isn’t anything new.
 We do use cinnamon in the filling, but it’s really just a background flavor behind all the chocolate and brown sugar.
 They certainly resemble cinnamon rolls, but they taste like homemade bread swirled with gooey melted chocolate.

 Proofing the yeast:

 Here is the soft dough before and after the 1st rise: